 1. Purge Beforehand

-The trick with this tip is to get it out of the way before the holidays start to take over your house.
+The trick is to purge before any gift-giving event.
 Ask your kids to go through their toys and set aside anything they don't play with anymore.
-You will need to help younger kids and those who aren't yet willing to part with their beloved possessions.
-Donate gently used toys to Goodwill, Salvation Army, or another charity.
-Then, you'll have more room to add new toys once the holidays come around.
-Plus, your kids will learn the lesson of giving to those less fortunate than them.
+(And put aside any toys you wish you'd never bought.)
+You'll need to help younger kids and those who aren't yet willing to part with anything.
+Donate gently used toys to Goodwill, Salvation Army or another charity.
+Your kids will learn the lesson of giving to those less fortunate, while making room in your house.